 Operating Leases - The Organization operates out of two clinic facilities.
 One facility is donated and recorded as inkind.
-One facility is operated under a cancelable operating lease which expires in July 2021.
-The Organization also has various equipment leases.
-Leases terminate at various times through April 2019.
-Rent expense totaled \$92,162 and \$114,643 for the years ended June 30, 2018 and 2017, respectively.
-One of the leases contains escalating payments that have been recorded on a straight-line basis in accordance with accounting standards for leases, resulting in a deferred rent balance of \$815 and \$4,928 at June 30, 2018 and 2017, respectively.
+The other facility is operated under a cancelable operating lease which expires in July 2021.
+The Organization also has various equipment leases, which terminate at various times through March 2021.
+Rent expense totaled \$102,955 and \$92,162 for the years ended June 30, 2019 and 2018, respectively.
+One of the leases contains escalating payments that have been recorded on a straight-line basis in accordance with accounting standards for leases, resulting in a deferred rent balance of \$2,567 and \$815 at June 30, 2019 and 2018, respectively.